hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 The **sofia** VSC Tier-1 cluster can only be accessed by people with an active `Tier-1 compute project <https://www.vscentrum.be/compute>`__ .
-Everyone is welcome to request a *starting grant* or *collaborative grant* to apply for their Tier-1 compute project.
+Everyone is welcome to request a *starting grant* or *collaborative grant* to prepare for their Tier-1 compute project application.

 .. _sofia_web_portal: